 Should You Lose Your Job For Being A Jerk?

 (DL) — Social Justice is on the rise, but should you lose your job for being a jerk?
-While Social Justice is a modern term, it’s been around since time has begun.
+While Social Justice is a modern term, it’s been around since the beginning of time.
 It’s been social commentary fodder for books marking its place in time.

 Think The Scarlet Letter, published in 1850.